pnext/pnext-io/README.md

 }

 message QueryResponse {
   // Nodes to load.
 The order specifies the load-order-importance of each node. repeated Node nodes = 1;

-  // Specifies the order of the features in the nodes (The order can be taken when accessing the files) repeated string feature = 2;
+  // Specifies the order of the features in the nodes (The order can be taken when accessing the files) repeated Feature feature = 2;

   message Node {
     // The address specifies the Nodes position that should be loaded repeated Oct address = 1;

-     // Optionally to allow for deduplication if different nodes have the same hash. string hash = 2;
+    // Optionally to allow for deduplication if different nodes have the same hash.
+    // This can also be used by the service to note further information about the string info = 2;
+  }

+  message Feature {
+    required string type;

+    // Different types of data have different length required int32 byteCount;
   }

   enum Oct {
     AAA = 1;
     AAB = 2;